 If you run your own online store, this gives you huge flexibility to test and adjust your price mix.

-You can run flash sales at specific times of day, or specific days of the week.
-You can target price discounts to specific groups of customers based on the digital data you hold about them.
+You can run flash sales at specific times of day, or days of the week.
+You can target price discounts to specific customers based on what you know about them from your digital data.

 Marketing mix place opportunities in e-Commerce

-With fashion shopping as we recently covered for example, the imagery, layout and design of the website have an influence on the sale.
-But so do the other “place” elements, such as say the returns policy and the efficiency of the last mile delivery.
+But so do the other “place” elements, such as the returns policy and the efficiency of the last mile delivery.

-But look at all these e-Commerce elements you need to create.
+“Place” as a 4P in e-Commerce marketing creates a lot of requirements.
 Web design.
 Payment systems.
 Digital data.
 Warehouses and delivery systems.

 This is where marketing can really learn from e-Commerce.
-Because at each of those key stages, there are opportunities to connect with customers and meet their needs AND wants.
+At each step of the customer journey, there are opportunities to connect with customers and meet their needs AND wants.

 Marketing and e-Commerce need to work together.